 Online furniture merchants are identified using the following codes:

 - 442299: All Other Home Furnishings

-The average transaction, or average ticket for online furniture stores is high in comparison to other online businesses.
-This average ticket and higher volume also causes issues for traditional credit card processing companies.
+The average transaction or ticket for online furniture merchants is high compared to other businesses.
+This represents a risk to traditional credit card processing companies.

 - No Application Fees

 - Competitive rates